Company That Got Bum Rap Because of Name Holds Contest for New One

 Since the mid-1950s, the company has been making expensive custom seals, gaskets, bearings and the like from Teflon and related plastics - materials known as fluorocarbons.

 Churm decided to ditch the name, but with a twist: He’s going to let the public pick the new one.

 Contest entries are due by Aug.
-31. The winner should be announced by the end of September.
+31, with the winner expected to be announced by the end of September.
 The prize is 100 shares of Fluorocarbon stock, which has been trading at about $16 per share (Churm owns about 10 percent of the 6.5 million shares).

-Churm said more than 1,600 letters have arrived at the company's headquarters in Laguna Niguel containing 6,000 suggested names, some more serious than others.
+Churm said more than 1,600 letters have arrived at the company’s headquarters in Laguna Niguel containing 6,000 suggested names, some more serious than others.

 ″One guy said instead of Fluorocarbon, make it Flour Garden,″ Churm said. ″One letter came from a lady who said, ″If you really want to clear the air, name it Not Cloroflourocarbon Inc.‴

 Another wag wrote, ″If you’re so concerned about health and the environment why don’t you name it the Oat Bran Co.″

 Most suggestions are more mundane: Surefit Co., Fluoroseals, Fluorotonics, Polyfluor, American Polymer.

 Churm says the new name will probably sound a lot like the old, an idea endorsed by Robert Berglass, the chairman of Dep Corp. in Compton.